lrmcfarland/CartesianSpace/README.md

 This is used as a submodule of my space craft simulation program Orbits.
-The C++ model can either display the simulation in 3D with OpenGL or analyze properties on using the python wrappers to extract the features of interest, like distance from another body, fuel, speed or angular momentum over time, with out having to re-code the simulation.
+The C++ model can either display the simulation in 3D with OpenGL or analyze properties using the python wrappers to extract the features of interest, like distance from another body, fuel, speed or angular momentum over time, with out having to re-code the simulation.